ericrallen/jq-def-text/README.md

 change log
 ==========

+ - 2012-08-08 - Plug-in updated.
+Added support for HTML5 placeholder text so that developers can specify the text and it will work with the placeholder attribute in supporting browsers, but fall back to the value attribute in other browsers.
+Placeholder text does not currently support the def_class functionality.

  - 2012-08-05 - Plug-in updated.
 Now built on the Websanova.com jQuery Plug-In Boilerplate (https://github.com/websanova/boilerplate).
 Also supports editing default options globally and returning option values.